jgc777/FamilyAlbum/README.md

 The script also tries to extract person names from filenames (e.g. `maria_dad.jpg` → `['Maria','Dad']`).
 If no names are found it uses `Unknown`.

-Serve locally
+## Notes

-Opening `index.html` directly may work in some browsers, but a simple static server is recommended.
-You may also replace `json = await fetch('photos.json').then(r=>r.json());` in your html to include your image data in your html.
+- Opening `index.html` directly may work in some browsers, but a simple static server is recommended.

-Security notice — IMPORTANT
+- You may replace `json = await fetch('photos.json').then(r=>r.json());` in your html to include your image data in your html.

-This project does NOT provide encryption, authentication, or password protection.
+- This project does NOT provide encryption, authentication, or password protection.
 If you serve it on a public server or share the files, anyone who can access the server or the JSON can view the images.